All Episodes

 This is the latest 990 that I could find.

-And the current assets for uh Thirst was about 500,000, though I didn't pull up their direct 990.
+And the current assets for Thirst was about 500,000, though I didn't pull up their direct 990.

-And so it seems like most of the financing is going to uh paying individuals who probably aren't getting a full salary, to be completely honest.
+And so it seems like most of the financing is going to paying individuals who probably aren't getting a full salary, to be completely honest.

-I think it's respectable because most nonprofits I think are scams, but they have a big team, and at the rate uh of revenue that they bring in, these people are really they they seem to be really doing the work.
+And at the rate of revenue that they bring in, these people are really, they seem to be really doing the work.

 But it does seem to be relatively low, especially considering the size of the company.

-So uh factoring in retail sales don't uh account for your total sales, you guys are making the drink, you're then selling them to distributors.
+So factoring in retail sales don't account for your total sales.

 It's probably substantially less.

-Or is it now just all the small ones?
+So are you guys still doing tall boys or is it now just all the small ones?

 No, we still have the tall boys.

-So we kind of moved to that, but now we realize there's enough people who do want to buy full cases of big cans for a couple hero skews and flavors next year, we're gonna re-release some of the big cans.
+But now we realize there's enough people who do want to buy full cases of big cans for a couple hero skews and flavors next year.

-Is it it it comes off immediately?
+Is it it comes off immediately?

 Again, I'm trying to be careful because I don't want to be too mean.